Acorns vs Stash 2026: Which Micro-Investing App Actually Wins?

 Core Features

 Stash's core features are about agency: fractional shares of 4,000+ stocks and ETFs, the Stock-Back® Card, educational content, and both automated and manual portfolio options.
-You can do passive and active investing within Stash, which is actually a bigger deal than it sounds — most apps force you to pick a lane.
+You can do passive and active investing within Stash, which is honestly a bigger deal than it sounds — most apps force you to pick a lane.

 Integrations